On the functoriality of the space of equivariant smooth $h$-cobordisms: -cobordisms on manifolds with corners

-Pick an inward-pointing vector field in the sense of \autoref{sec:trimmings_collars}.
+Pick a vector field on $M$ that is inward-pointing along $\partial M$.
 By flowing along this field, we can produce a homotopy of diffeomorphisms of $M$, from the identity diffeomorphism, to one that sends $\overline{(M \setminus M')}$ into $U_0$.
 Furthermore, throughout the homotopy, $\overline{(M \setminus M')}$ is always sent into itself.

 Take the lower collar germs for the entire family over $\Delta^k$ and pre-compose by this homotopy (times the identity of $I$).
-Those germs that were open embeddings on $\overline{(M \setminus M')}$ continue to be so, and all of the remaining germs become open embeddings on $\overline{(M \setminus M')}$ by the end.
+Those germs that were defined on $\overline{(M \setminus M')} \times I$ continue to be so, and all of the remaining germs become defined on $\overline{(M \setminus M')} \times I$ by the end.
 This produces the desired homotopy of the square \eqref{equiv2} to one in which the lift exists.
 (We do not change the cobordisms, only their lower collars!) \end{proof}